DiatomSetta/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-2x-Albumin-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-2x-Albumin-Protocol-BeBOP.md

 ## BACKGROUND

 ### Summary

+**NOTE: This is NOT THE RECOMMENDED 12S MiFish PCR protocol, for the standard OME protocol, see [NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md](https://github.com/marinednadude/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP/blob/main/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md)**

 This protocol describes steps for performing PCR for the 12S mitochondrial ribosomal RNA gene in vertebrates using eDNA.
 The primers (forward: MiFish-U-F_mod, reverse: MiFish-U-R) were first presented in [Sales et al. 2019](https://doi.org/10.1002/edn3.14) (forward) and [Miya et al. 2015](http://doi.org/10.1098/rsos.150088) (reverse).
 The MiFish-U-F_mod primer used in this protocol has 1 basepair substition from the MiFish-U-F primer used in [Miya et al. 2015](http://doi.org/10.1098/rsos.150088), but is otherwise identical.
 The target amplicon size is 163 - 185 base pairs.